yuvaldori/gigaspaces-wiki-jekyll/xap100/step-2---enabling-http-session-failover-and-fault-tolerance.markdown

 -------------------------------------------------------------------------------
 {% endcomment %}

-{% infosign %} The Sample application for this step is located under `<GigaSpaces Root>/examples/web/session`.
+{% info %} The Sample application for this step is located under `<GigaSpaces Root>/examples/web/session`.
+{%endinfo%}

 #####Features Introduced
-{% oksign %} Enabling HTTP session failover and high availability using the Space
+- Enabling HTTP session failover and high availability using the Space

-{% oksign %} Recommended space topologies for backing your HTTP session
+- Recommended space topologies for backing your HTTP session
 {% endsection %}

 {% whr %}